 Photographic data later revealed that the first indication of a problem occurred at 0.678 seconds into the flight, when a strong puff of gray smoke spurted from the vicinity of the aft field joint on the right solid rocket booster.
 The vaporized material streaming from the joint indicated the absence of complete sealing action within the joint.
 Quickly, observers saw eight distinctive puffs of increasingly blacker smoke.
 At just under a minute into the flight, the first flickering flame would be detected on image-enhanced film on the right solid rocket booster, and one film frame later, the flame was visible without image enhancement.
 It rapidly grew into a continuous, well-defined plume that was directed onto the surface of the massive external tank, which held the fuel for the main engines.

 At 64 seconds came the first visual indication that the swirling flames from the right solid rocket booster had breached the external tank.
 Within 45 milliseconds of the breach, a bright, sustained glow developed on the black-tiled underside of the Challenger between it and the external tank.
-Less than 10 seconds later, at an altitude of 46,000 feet (14,325 m), the Challenger was totally engulfed in an explosive burn.
+Less than 10 seconds later, at an altitude of 46,000 feet (14,325 meters), the Challenger was totally engulfed in an explosive burn.
 At 73 seconds after liftoff, it exploded, claiming the crew and vehicle while millions watched in horror on their televisions.

 Moments after the explosion, all mission data, flight records, and launch facilities were impounded.
 Within an hour, NASA's associate administrator for space flight, Jesse Moore, named an expert panel to investigate the disaster.